-The fact is that when a dog is barking, he or she is trying to communicate with us.
+Common sense tells us that when a dog is barking, he or she is trying to communicate with us.
 However, when dogs get older, continuous barking can indicate a problem.

 - Some dogs bark for attention, plain and simple.
 They may bark because they want to be let outside or they may bark because they’re hungry, but the basic foundation of this barking behavior is attention-grabbing.

 - Some dogs bark because they’re bored.
 If he or she lacks in social stimulation or exercise, for instance, he or she may take to barking as a way to quite literally pass the time.

 - Some dogs bark out of frustration.
 This may come for a number of reasons and may be interrelated to other barking reasons, like boredom or attention-seeking.
 Some dogs get frustrated when their owners walk too slow, for exam